How to Make Your Money Go Further While in Argentina

-As Argentina reopens to international travellers, those who visit will find their dollars or euros go a long way.
-When the government shut borders in March 2020, one US dollar was worth around 60 pesos – now it’s around 140 pesos.
+Those who visit Argentina will find their dollars or euros go a long way these days.
+When the government shut borders in March 2020, one US dollar was worth around 60 pesos – as of May 2023 it’s around 230 pesos.

 According to money.co.uk, Argentina is currently among the five countries in the world with the lowest cost of living.
 And Buenos Aires is the second most affordable city in the world to relocate to.
 Just recently, an English teacher in Buenos Aires went viral after making a TikTok video showing the things you can buy with US$5 in Argentina.